Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 And hey - I'm more likely to keep using an app that respectfully uses my data plan.

 An easy to use API can greatly decrease the time that is required to innovate on new features.
 Developers will have a much nicer time implementing a feature and we can roll them out more frequently to our customers.
 And the easier an API is to use, the lower the risk of introducing bugs is.

-An API is about it's users.
+After all, an API is about it's users.

 ## Knowledge is everything

 You're probably familiar with the phrase _Knowledge is power._
-Or as I like to put it _Scientia potentia est_ because I like to fancy myself with latin quotes I copied from Wikipedia.

 It truly is.
 If you know what the users of your API want you can model it in a way that is efficient, fast and easy to use.

 But how do you know what data the users want?

 If the only user of your API is your co-worker in the next cubicle you can ask him.
 But what if you have an API that is consumed by multiple users?
 Do you know them all?
 Do they all have the same exact data requirements?